-Options Outstanding Op tions Exercis able
+Opti ons Outstandin g Ор tions Exercis able

 Range of exercise price Number Outstanding Weighted Average Remaining Contractual Life Weighted Average Exercise Price Number Exercisable Weighted Average Exercise Price Weighted Average Remaining Contractual Life

-\$27.99 35,000 5.0 years \$27.99 \$ - years
+\$27.99 35,000 5.0 years \$27.99 \$- - years

-There was intrinsic value associated with the 35,000 options outstanding at December 31, 2017, where the market value of the stock as of the close of business at year end was \$30.58 per share as compared with the option exercise price of \$27.99 for 35,000 options.
+At December 31, 2018, there was intrinsic value associated with the 35,000 options granted March 3, 2017 where the market value of the stock as of the close of business at year end was \$28.50 per share as compared with the option exercise price of \$27.99.
+There was no intrinsic value associated with the 7,000 and 5,000 options granted January 1, 2018 and October 1, 2018, respectively, as their exercise price exceeded the market value of the stock as of the close of business at year end.

 The Company accounts for these options in accordance with GAAP, which requires that the fair value of the equity awards be recognized as compensation expense over the period during which the employee is required to provide service in exchange for such an award.
 The Company is amortizing compensation expense over the vesting period, or five years.
-The Company recognized \$36,230 of compensation expense for stock options in the year ended December 31, 2017.
+The Company recognized \$70,280 and \$36,230 of compensation expense for stock options in the years ended December 31, 2018 and 2017, respectively.

-15. COMMITMENTS AND CONTINGENCIES
+14. COMMITMENTS AND CONTINGENCIES

-APSL entered into a non-cancellable operating lease for office space in Lisle, Illinois.
+Protexure entered into a non-cancellable operating lease for office space in Lisle, Illinois.
 The lease is renewable at the option of the lessee under certain conditions.
 Future lease payments for the years ended December 31 are as follows:

-16. UNAUDITED CONDENSED QUARTERLY FINANCIAL DATA
+15. UNAUDITED CONDENSED QUARTERLY FINANCIAL DATA